coddingtonbear/python-saleae-enrichable-analyzer/readme.md

 https://github.com/coddingtonbear/saleae-enrichable-spi-analyzer/blob/master/examples/simple_SC16IS7xx.py): Implements a simple enricher for displaying register, channel, and data for the SC16IS7xx series of SPI UARTs.
 * [simple_ad7995.py](https://github.com/coddingtonbear/saleae-enrichable-i2c-analyzer/blob/master/examples/simple_ad7995.py): Implements a slightly-more completed enricher for displaying detailed configuration and read data for the AD7995 I2C ADC.

-But also be aware that the `scripts` directory contains examples, too, but they may be somewhat more advanced in functionality.
+Also be aware that the `scripts` directory contains examples, too, but they may be somewhat more advanced in functionality.

 ### `handle_bubble`